Boonville, New York: Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Boonville has a humid continental climate, abbreviated "Dfb" on climate maps.
+Seasonal climate vary greatly as winters are freezing and very snowy and summers are warm.
+Precipitation occurs at about the same amount for each month and is greater than areas to the south.
+However, precipitation in the winter comes with significant snowfall due to the lake effect.